Excavator Safety Tips: Before, During and After Operation

 - When exiting the equipment, the cab should be locked properly.

 - Don’t forget to lock up the cab when exiting the equipment.

 To sum up...

-Do keep these excavator safety tips in mind if you wish to increase the lifespan of your excavator and prevent dangerous injuries to men and machine.
+Do keep these excavator safety tips in mind if you wish to increase the lifespan of your excavator and prevent dangerous injuries to men and machines.
 These small but important tips can help to increase productivity as well as the efficiency of the machine to a very large extent.

 Now, if you are looking to buy efficient excavators that require minimum maintenance but give excellent results, then Sany Group’s excavators should surely be on your mind.
-They are highly fuel-efficient, reliable, durable, and high on safety, require less maintenance, have a long life, and offer excellent performance and unmatched productivity to maximize your gains.
+They are highly fuel-efficient, reliable, durable, high on safety, require less maintenance, have a long life, and offer excellent performance and unmatched productivity to maximize your gains.
 They come loaded with Dynamic Optimization Matching Control System (DOMCS) which realizes a match between the engine and external load demand for better fuel efficiency.
 Sany offers a range of excavators ranging from small, medium, large to wheeled excavators, and depending on your requirement, you can choose any of them.